amazeeio/docs/events.md

+# Events

 Here you'll find each event amazee.io supports via organizing, sponsoring, speaking, or attending.
 Want us to speak at or sponsor your event?
-Give us a shout at hello@amazee.io.
+Give us a shout at [hello@amazee.io](mailto:hello@amazee.io)

-# 2017 Events
+## 2017 Events
 ### December
 * No events yet!